-Additionally, the bill modifies the fee structure for sheriffs, increasing various service fees from two dollars to twenty-five dollars, and introduces new provisions for charging additional fees when multiple officers are required to serve a warrant.
-It also adjusts the commission structure for taxes collected by distress and sale, allowing for a more detailed breakdown of fees and commissions.
-The bill declares an emergency, allowing it to take effect immediately upon passage and approval.
+Additionally, the bill modifies the fee structure for sheriffs, increasing various service fees from two dollars to twenty-five dollars, and introduces new provisions for charging additional fees when multiple officers are required for warrant service.
+It also adjusts the commission structure for taxes collected by distress and sale, with new rates established for different amounts.
+The original sections of the statutes being amended are repealed, and the bill is declared to take effect immediately due to the existence of an emergency.

 Statutes affected: